MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

 ## Deploy a package

- After you create a package, you can deploy it on the Dataverse instance by using either the Package Deployer tool or Windows PowerShell.
+ After you create a package, you can deploy it on the Dataverse instance by using the Package Deployer tool, Windows PowerShell, or the CLI command `pac package deploy`.

  The package deployer tool is distributed as part of the [Microsoft.CrmSdk.XrmTooling.PackageDeployment](https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.PackageDeployment) NuGet package.
 To download the Package Deployer tool, see [Download tools from NuGet](/powerapps/developer/common-data-service/download-tools-nuget).